Smartphone users can get 1GB of free internet (“shed loads of data”) when topping up by £10 on Orange Pay As You Go.

 Yes, it’s incredibly easy to transfer your phone number to Orange.
 The whole process should take no more than 24 hours.
 Start by getting in touch with your existing mobile network.
 Ask them to issue you with a PAC Code: this is a nine-digit code that authorises Orange to take control of your phone number.
 After your new handset arrives, call Orange Customer Services on 450.
 Give them the PAC Code and they’ll arrange for your number to be transferred.
 Your number transfer normally takes place on the next working day.

-For a step-by-step guide on transferring your phone number, see our PAC Code Finder.
+For a step-by-step guide on transferring your phone number to Orange, please select your current mobile network:

 Where can I find out more?

-You can find out more on the Orange website.
+You can find out more on the Orange section of the EE website.